Jerry White (socialist)

-Jerome "Jerry" White (born 1959) is an American politician and journalist, and is the Labor Editor reporting for the World Socialist Web Site.
-He is a member of the Socialist Equality Party of the United States, and was a member of its predecessor the Workers League, joining the movement in 1979.
-White was the SEP's nominee for the United States presidential elections four times, running in 1996, 2008, 2012 and 2016.
+Jerome "Jerry" White (born 1959) is an American politician and journalist who is the labor editor reporting for the World Socialist Web Site.
+He is a member of the Socialist Equality Party of the United States and was a member of its predecessor, the Workers League, joining the movement in 1979.
+White was the SEP's nominee for president four times, running in 1996, 2008, 2012, and 2016.

-Early life

-Jerome White was raised in a working-class family in Queens, New York.
-In 1979, while working at United Parcel Service and attending the City University of New York, he joined the Workers League, the predecessor of the Socialist Equality Party.
+In February 2024, SEP National Chairman David North announced White would run in the 2024 election as the party's candidate for vice president of the United States.
+His running mate on the ticket was Joseph Kishore.

 Career

-As a reporter for the World Socialist Web Site, White has written extensively on the US auto industry, and has interviewed autoworkers in Michigan, Indiana, Ohio, and Illinois.
 White authored a book, published in 1990, entitled Death on the Picket Line: The Story of John McCoy.
-The book, an investigative report, treats the killing of a militant coal miner, McCoy, as well as the history of the United Mine Workers (UMW) in West Virginia.
+The book, an investigative report, is about the killing of a militant coal miner, McCoy, as well as the history of the United Mine Workers (UMW) in West Virginia.

-White has been active in Detroit's Committee Against Utility Shutoffs (CAUS) and organized hearings on fires in low income neighborhoods.
-He has criticized the Obama Administration for what he has described as its policies favoring Wall Street at the expense of workers.

-White is the Editor of the World Socialist Web Site Autoworkers Newsletter.
-White announced the creation of the WSWS Autoworker Newsletter in July 2015, as a means to oppose to "UAW Nationalism", pension cuts, poverty wages, and unemployment, and to call for the abolishment of the two-tier wage system, and develop an international unity among autoworkers.
-The Autoworkers Newsletter played a substantial role in the "No vote" carried out by Fiat Chrysler workers and Nexteer workers in 2015 against the proposed contract.

-Election campaigns
+Election campaigns (1996-2016)

-In 1996, White ran as the first presidential candidate for the newly-formed Socialist Equality Party (SEP) with vice-presidential candidate Fred Mazelis.
+In 1996, White ran as the first presidential candidate for the newly-formed Socialist Equality Party (SEP) with vice presidential candidate Fred Mazelis.

-In 2006, White ran for Michigan's 112th Congressional district seat as an SEP candidate.
+In 2006, White ran for Michigan's 12th Congressional district seat as an SEP candidate.

 In 2008, White ran as the SEP presidential candidate with vice-presidential candidate Bill Van Auken.
 The write-in campaign was accompanied by a redesign of the Socialist Equality Party's website, which would rehost articles written by both candidates for the World Socialist Web Site.

-In 2012, White ran as the SEP presidential candidate with vice-presidential candidate Phyllis Scherrer.
-The campaign was announced from the Cooper Tire factories in Findley, Ohio, where workers were locked out for contesting contract negotiations.
-The White-Scherrer ticket was on the ballot in Wisconsin, Louisiana, and had write-in status for Michigan.
-White visited Canada, Germany, England and Sri Lanka to campaign for socialism and an international working-class movement.
+During his campaign White criticised the bailout plan for banks following the 2008 financial crisis, saying it rewarded those who caused it.